Return to Alex's homepage >>

 http://saturn.jpl.nasa.gov/multimedia/images/raw/index.cfm

-DAWN: This mission to the asteroid belt uses an efficient ion propulsion system to send an orbiter around Vesta in 2011 for about 11 months and around Ceres in 2015 for about 5 months.
-The new ion propulsion system allows the possibility of multiple orbit targets.
+DAWN: This mission to the asteroid belt used an efficient ion propulsion system to send an orbiter around first Vesta and then Ceres between 2011-2018.
 Vesta and Ceres are the third largest and largest asteroids respectively but are very different: Ceres is icy and has a relatively dark surface; Vesta is dry, has basaltic and other igneous rocks on the surface, and is relatively bright.

 Dawn homepage: